cursusdb/cursusdb/readme.md

 <h6 id="query-language" />

 ## Query Language
 Case-sensitive..
-Keep it lowercase as the example.
+Keep it lowercase as the examples.

 <h6 id="ping-cluster" />